The Type Directors Club is the leading international organization whose purpose is to support excellence in typography, both in print and on screen.

 The TDC holds two yearly type competitions: one for the use of type and the letterform in design and the other, typeface design.
-The winners are reproduced in our Typography Annual, published by Verlag Herman Schmidt, as well as displayed in seven exhibits that travel worldwide.
+The winners are reproduced in our Typography Annual, published by Verlag Herman Schmidt and sold in the TDC Shop, as well as displayed in seven exhibits that travel worldwide.
 In addition to celebrating outstanding achievements, the typography competitions and resulting annuals serve as important historical records of typographic trends, and are an invaluable resource for both designers and scholars.

 Education has always been an important part of the Type Directors Club’s mission.
 The TDC began offering lectures in 1947, the second year of the Club’s existence.
 Called Ten Talks on Type, the lectures were given by James Secrest, Arnold Bank, Gene Ettenberg, Charles Felton, Milton Zudeck, O. Alfred Dickman, Joseph Weiler, Frank Powers, and Hal Zamboni.
 The series’ success led to it becoming an annual event.
 In 1958, the Club extended its reach to an international day-long seminar at the Silvermine Artists Guild in New Canaan, Connecticut, which drew 500 attendees.